Features to consider

-- Sit quietly before measuring your blood pressure.
-When you're ready to take your blood pressure, sit quietly for three to five minutes beforehand.
-Sit in a comfortable position with your legs and ankles uncrossed and your back supported against a chair.
+- Sit quietly before and during monitoring.
+When you're ready to take your blood pressure, sit for five minutes in a comfortable position with your legs and ankles uncrossed and your back supported against a chair.
 Try to be calm and not think about stressful things.
+Don't talk while taking your blood pressure.

 - Place the cuff on bare skin, not over clothing.
 Rolling up a sleeve until it tightens around your arm can result in an inaccurate reading, so you may need to slip your arm out of the sleeve.

-- Don't talk while taking your blood pressure.
-Take a repeat reading two to three minutes after the first one to check accuracy.
-If your monitor doesn't automatically log blood pressure readings or heart rates, write them down in your own log.
+- Take a repeat reading.
+Wait for one to three minutes after the first reading, and then take another to check accuracy.
+If your monitor doesn't automatically log blood pressure readings or heart rates, write them down.

 Tracking your blood pressure readings

-If you have an electronic personal health record, you may choose to enter your information into the record using a computer or mobile device.
+If you have an electronic personal health record, you might choose to record your information using a computer or mobile device.
 This gives you the option of sharing your readings with your health care providers and family members.
 Some blood pressure monitors upload this data automatically.

 See more In-depth

 - Home blood pressure monitoring.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/SymptomsDiagnosisMonitoringofHighBloodPressure/Home-Blood-Pressure-Monitoring_UCM_301874_Article.jsp.
-Accessed June 12, 2012.
+Accessed April 3, 2015.

 - Barbara Woodward Lips Patient Education Center.
 Measuring your blood pressure at home.
-Mayo Foundation for Medical Education and Research; 2003..
+Mayo Foundation for Medical Education and Research; 2003.